ma16/rpio/cc/Console/Sample/README.md

   14        1110
 ...
 ```
 The sample in the second row reads as 2 while the ripple isn't completed yet.
 Even more annoying, there is probably a second ripple in progress within the lower bits.
 It reads as 2.
-Howeverm there is probably transition from 3=0b11 to 4=0b100 in progress.
+However, there is probably transition from 3=0b11 to 4=0b100 in progress.

 The ripple in the high bits is completed in the 3rd row.
 However, again, there is probably a ripple from 7=0b111 to 8=b1000 in progress.